David McGuinty: Early life

-David McGuinty was born and raised in Ottawa, Ontario in a family of twelve.
+David McGuinty was born and raised in Ontario in a family of twelve.
 His parents are politician and professor Dalton McGuinty Sr. and full-time nurse Elizabeth McGuinty (née Pexton).
 Being the son of a Francophone mother and an Anglophone father, McGuinty is bilingual.
 He earned a Diploma in Agriculture from the Kemptville College of Agriculture, a Bachelor of Arts in English Literature at the University of Ottawa, specialized diplomas in Civil and Comparative Law at Université de Sherbrooke in Quebec, a Bachelor of Laws at the University of Ottawa, and finally a Master of Laws at the London School of Economics and Political Science.

 An environmental lawyer by profession, he has long been closely involved in Liberal politics.
 He was chosen to serve as president and chief executive officer (CEO) of the Prime Minister's National Round Table on the Environment and the Economy, a government think-tank concerned with sustainable development.